rnleach/bayla/README.md

 # Tools for Bayesian Analysis

  - Numerical integration of high dimensional functions.
- - MCMC sampling.
+ - Importance sampling.
+ - ~MCMC sampling.~
  - Working with numbers in the logarithmic domain.
- - Random number generation to support MCMC sampling and Monte Carlo integration.
+ - Random number generation to support Monte Carlo methods.